LouiseSteward/learn/empathetic-care-a-guide-for-community-health-workers/text/04-using-empathy-and-kindness.md

 S.T.O.P. is a reminder to calm down and a way to practice mindfulness at work:

 - S = Stop what you are doing and pause for a minute.
 - T = Take three slow deep breathes.

--   0 = Observe or notice what is happening in your body.
+- O = Observe or notice what is happening in your body.
 - P = Proceed and go ahead with what you need to do.
 You will find you are much calmer and able to work better.

-\[Box\] We should practise the four steps of S.T.O.P. to become calm and mindful.
+> We should practise the four steps of S.T.O.P. to become calm and mindful.

 ## Helping others to keep calm